spygi/rust-sandbox/README.md

 - Each file in the tests/ folder is a different crate which means [multiple executables are created](https://mozilla.github.io/application-services/book/design/test-faster.html#appendix-how-to-avoid-redundant-compiles-for-benchmarks-and-integration-tests): one for each file.
   - Instead organize them in an integration directory with a main.rs -> these directories are discovered by default.
+  - You can still run tests selectively by the file name or test name.
 - In order to run *only* integration tests, create a test target [like here](https://joshleeb.com/blog/rust-integration-tests/) and use with `cargo test --test integration`
 - Some pointers in creating a test harness [with setup and shutdown